16-23 April 1817: Endymion, On the Sea,

 enthusiastic sonnet—On the

-Sea— that includes the incapacitated line, O ye who have your eyeballs vext
+Sea—that includes the incapacitated line, O ye who have your eyeballs vext and

-That the poem is inspired by a line from King Lear does not
+the poem is inspired by a line from King Lear does not raise

-raise its quality, but perhaps more importantly we begin to get the sense that, for
+its quality, but perhaps more importantly we begin to get the sense that, for Keats,

-Shakespeare is becoming not just a figure to venerate, but one to emulate.
+Shakespeare has to become not just a figure to venerate, but one to emulate.

 Keats begins his trip full of strong encouragement from another friend, the well-known